benhartouz/benhartouz/README.md

 My experience allows me to pick the right strategy for developing cross-platform applications that run on a variety of desktop computers as well as mobile devices.

-📫   Feel free to email me at [benhartouzmohamed@gmail.com](mailto:benhartouzmohamed@gmail.com)
+📫   Feel free to email me at [benhartouzmohamed@gmail.com](mailto:benhartouzmohamed@gmail.com).

-For more information on my career :smiley: , do not hesitate to consult my Linkedin profile [LinkedIn](https://www.linkedin.com/in/mohamed-benhartouz-01593498/)
+For more information on my career :smiley: , do not hesitate to consult my [LinkedIn](https://www.linkedin.com/in/mohamed-benhartouz-01593498/).

 Code never lies, comments sometimes do (^_^) .